-In celebration of Slow Art Day, Kirsten Hall reviews a trio of Renaissance paintings in the Gemäldegalerie…
+Kirsten Hall lingers over a trio of Renaissance paintings in the Gemäldegalerie…

-Berlin’s oft-overlooked Gemäldegalerie — one of the assembly of museums, galleries and libraries that comprise Potsdamer Platz’s Kulturforum — dates back to 1830 and hosts one of the world’s largest collections of European paintings from the 13th to the 18th century.
+Berlin’s oft-overlooked Gemäldegalerie (Potrait Gallery)—one of the assembly of museums, galleries and libraries that comprise Potsdamer Platz’s Kulturforum—dates back to 1830 and hosts one of the world’s largest collections of European paintings from the thirteenth to the eighteenth century.

 With over 853 works spread throughout 53 different rooms, the museum is a virtual labyrinth.
-The current building, constructed in 1997, has large windows on the ceiling to better illuminate the majestic works as well as a large “piazza” (hall) with no paintings at all – yet it still has a high ratio of paintings to ensuing headaches.
+The current building, constructed in 1997, has large windows on the ceiling to better illuminate the majestic works as well as a large “piazza” (hall) with no paintings at all—yet it still has more than enough paintings to make visitors feel overwhelmed.

 Ever since I somewhat haphazardly took a string of Renaissance art classes in college, I was immediately fascinated by this period in history; not just because of the overall aesthetic of Renaissance painting, but the intense symbolism and (oftentimes absurd) social context that prompted the subject matter.